Search

 How we are funded

-Red Tractor is a small not-for-profit company whose funding comes from two principal sources:
+Red Tractor is a small company operating as a not-for-profit.
+The organisation’s funding comes from two principal sources:

 Delivering a cost-effective scheme that ensures your food and drink is produced safely and responsibly is a key objective for Red Tractor.